langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 ## 1. Coding with HtmlSharp

-The first step in creating a web application is designing and creating web pages.
+First step in creating a web application is designing and creating web pages.
 This is done using HtmlSharp library.

+Coding with HtmlSharp is very much like working with actual HTML and is in some ways similar with how React coding is done: pseudo HTML mixed with  code, functions that act as reusable components, AJAX calls.
+However, unlike React, there is no state management, no hooks, no props, no npm, no nodejs.
-The code looks very much like real HTML, but it’s using C# functions and classes instead.
-Every HTML element has a corresponding function which ultimately generates the exact HTML tag that is targeting.
+In HtmlSharp, every HTML element has a corresponding function which ultimately generates the exact HTML tag that is targeting.
 For example:

-    public static HtmlElement div(…) will generate the `<div>` element.
+>    public static HtmlElement div(…)

+will generate the `<div>` element.

-    public static HtmlElement ul(…) will generate `<ul>` element and so on
+>    public static HtmlElement ul(…)

+will generate `<ul>` element and so on

 Most functions have two arguments: first one is the attributes of the element (can be null) and the second is a list of nested elements (using params keyword).
 When rendered, they will generate the element tag, the attributes and all nested elements